How to Get a Funded Trading Account with The Funded Trader

 3. Breakdown of TFT programs: Choose your path

-TFT offers five distinct evaluation programs, each tailored to different trading styles, risk profiles, and timelines.
-Whether you're looking for the fastest payout, the lowest evaluation cost, or maximum flexibility, TFT has a challenge built to suit your approach.
+If you want to learn the techniques for successfully completing these evaluations, take a look at the detailed guide on how to pass a prop firm challenge to improve your chances of success.
+Whether you’re looking for the fastest payout, the lowest evaluation cost, or maximum flexibility, TFT has a challenge built to suit your approach.

 3.1.
 Royal Challenge